 The Flour Fight Festival takes place on the equivalent of Spanish April Fools day, December 28, 2023.

 You don’t want to miss out on this year’s Spain’s Flour Fight Festival.
 It really in an unforgettable experience.
 For more crazy events in Spain check out Cascamorras near Granada and Haro Wine Fight in La Rioja.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Flour Fight Festival 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Flour Fight Festival 2023 using the map below!